N8Brooks/patterns_rust/docs/idioms.md

 ## Finalisation in Destructors

 Destructors - `impl Drop for Foo` - are commonly used in place of `finally` paradigms from other languages.

+## Keep owned values in changed enums

+- Use `mem::take()` to move some value to a replacement when modifying its owner.
+- If it doesn't implement the `Default` trait then you can use `mem::replace`.
+- If you are working with the `Option` enum there is `option.take()`.